Fine Time

-"Fine Time" is a song by English rock band New Order, released as the first single from their 1989 album, Technique.
+"Fine Time" is a song by English rock band New Order, released as the first single from their fifth studio album, Technique.
 The song was written and partially recorded in Ibiza; its title was inspired by an incident in which band member Stephen Morris's car was towed, and he had to remember to pay the fine.
 The single, released on 28 November 1988, received widespread praise during its release and retrospectively.
 It was also a commercial success, reaching No. 11 on the UK Singles Chart and peaking inside the top 10 in Finland, Ireland, and New Zealand, as well as on three US Billboard genre charts.

 Background

 According to lead vocalist Bernard Sumner, the band first wrote "Fine Time" after a night at the Amnesia nightclub in Ibiza.
 Originally, Sumner wanted to record the vocals with an erotic inflection comparable to that of Donna Summer's, but after recording the first take, he realised that the results were far from expectations and sounded as if he were "stuck on the toilet with constipation".
 On the naming of the track, Stephen Morris said, "my car had been towed away and I had to remind myself to go and pay the fine.
 I just wrote 'Fine Time' on this piece of paper to remind myself to go get it and thought, that's a good title."
 The end of the track features a sheep bleating, which New Order claimed was a joke about fans of acid music "following the flock".